itzryanstowers/Portfolio-Analysis_May_2024/README.md

  - Beta: Measures how much a specific investment moves relative to a benchmark (like the S&P 500).
 A beta of 1 means the investment moves exactly like the benchmark.
 A beta greater than 1 means it tends to be more volatile than the benchmark.
 A beta less than 1 means it's less volatile.
  - Rolling Statistics: Any statistical calculation (like standard deviation, mean) performed on a window or period of data points that's moved forward over time.
 This helps analyze how the statistics changes throughout the data.
  - Sharpe Ratio:  Measures the risk-adjusted return of an investment.
 It considers both the average return and the volatility (standard deviation) of the returns.
 A higher Sharpe Ratio indicates better risk-adjusted performance.

-Utilizes various technical analysis techniques to evaluate potential investments.
-Optimizes portfolio construction to target performance that matches or outperforms the S&P 500.
-Target Audience:

-This project is intended for individuals seeking investment guidance and portfolio management assistance from wealth planners or financial institutions like BlackRock and Fidelity.

-Technical Stack:

-Python
-Libraries: pandas, numpy, datetime, pathlib, matplotlib.pyplot, seaborn Running the Project (Current Stage):

-Currently, the project operates in a fully automated fashion within a Python environment.
-There's no manual interaction required at this stage.

-Future Development:
+We will be using visuals to view the pictures of most of the technical analysis to get a better picture of which stock is performing better than others that can be included in the portfolio.
+### Custom Portfolio
+Now that we have performed some technical analysis on the various stock options, we can now put together a portfolio that we believe will match or even outperform the S&P 500.
+Remeber the goal is to build a customized portfolio that aims to match or outperform the S&P 500's performance.
+By incorporating these technical analysis signals, the project seeks to exploit potential price movements and select assets with strong growth prospects.
+The specific technical indicators used and the selection criteria are detailed within the code itself.
+### Construct and Evaluate
+Now that we've constructed the customr portfolio, its now time to evaluate the portfolio with the S & P 500.
+Using the indicators that was aimed to capture potential price movements and growth prospects of the custom portfolio, the portfolio's performance is continuously monitored and compared against the S&P 500 to assess its effectiveness in achieving the goal of matching or exceeding the benchmark's return.
+### Potential Developments:

-The next step involves developing a user-friendly application (planned to use Streamlit) for interacting with the project's functionalities.
+Now that we have selected our custom portfolio, we can move over to another step that involves developing a user-friendly application (planned to use Streamlit) for interacting with the project's functionalities.

-Output (To Be Defined):

-The final application's output will be determined during the development phase.
+This application will allow customers to see how each custom portfolio performs against the S&P 500 based on a couple questions they would answer to determine their risk tolerance (growth-oriented, income-focused, risk-averse) and receive tailored portfolio suggestions based on their preferences.
+This app will be determined during the development phase.
 It's likely to include visualizations, performance metrics, and actionable recommendations.

-Development Notes:

-Feel free to include a brief description of your development process or the challenges you encountered.

-Additional Resources:

-Consider adding any relevant links to libraries or technical analysis concepts used in the project.

-License:

-(Optional) If you have a specific license associated with your project, mention it here.

-Contribution:

-(Optional)  If you plan to allow others to contribute, outline your contribution guidelines.